ADVANCED CREDENTIAL IN NEGOTIATION, MEDIATION, AND DISPUTE RESOLUTION SYSTEMS DESIGN

 - Negotiation: Business Negotiations (offered online each fall semester) or Legal Negotiation and Settlement

-- With approval, additional ADR courses may count toward the certificate
+- With approval, additional ADR courses may count toward the program

 FOR A WIDE RANGE OF CAREERS